 When system administrators make certain configurations to fields in Screen Field Editor, the field displays in Screen Editor with specific icons:

-To delete a screen, hover over the row and click the trashcan icon (figure 16).
-Note: if a screen is currently assigned to a template or agency, it cannot be deleted.
+To delete a screen, hover over the row and click the trashcan icon.
+Note: if an active template or agency is using the screen, it cannot be deleted.